lambdaclass/concrete/ROADMAP.md

 yet have a red-team gate, the roadmap item must say why and name the first gate that will make it testable.

+The biggest multiplier is not another roadmap item; it is applying this gate discipline uniformly.
+Every drift-prevention gate should be mutation-tested where practical, every unsupported case must fail closed and loud, every evidence claim should carry a replay command, and every completed semantic item should name the gate or proof that protects it.
+A feature that passes only because no one tried to break its gate is not done.
+The largest remaining trust boundary is the backend, so the early narrow translation-validation probe in Phase 15 is the backend-side version of the same rule: do not let source/Core evidence become native-code evidence unless the boundary is validated or explicitly marked trusted.

 North star: **systems code with explicit authority, bounded behavior, small trusted boundaries, and Lean-backed evidence tied to real source code, while keeping compiler, backend, toolchain, runtime, and target assumptions honest.**